 There are many different kinds of family history book templates that you can purchase.

-These books will make it more easy for you as the pages already include charts and questions that can be asked about your family history.
+These books will make it easier for you as the pages already include charts and questions that can be asked about your family history.

 There are even sections where you can add newspaper snippets or old family recipes.
 And it doesn’t stop there!